orcasound/seastats-api-cloudflare/README.md

 API requests that include an API key will always bypass the cache to ensure the most up-to-date data is returned.

-Uploaded files such as images are currently not cached in KV.
+Uploaded files such as images and audio are currently not cached in KV.

 ### Known issues and limitations